Temporal lobe epilepsy: Neuroimaging

 Neuroimaging tests may identify the cause for seizures and the seizure focus, the brain location where seizures begin.
 In newly diagnosed epilepsy, magnetic resonance imaging (MRI) can detect brain lesion in up to 12 to 14% of persons with epilepsy.
 However, for those with chronic epilepsy, MRI can detect brain lesion in 80% of the persons with epilepsy.
-3-Tesla MRI scan is advised for those with evidence of focal epilepsy such as temporal lobe epilepsy.
+3-tesla MRI scan is advised for those with evidence of focal epilepsy such as temporal lobe epilepsy.
 Abnormalities identified by MRI scan include hippocampal sclerosis, focal cortical dysplasia, other cortical developmental brain malformations, developmental and low-grade tumors, cavernous hemangioma, hypoxic-ischemic brain injury, traumatic brain injury and encephalitis.

 ^{18}F-fluorodeoxyglucose (^{18}F-FDG) brain positron emission tomography (PET) may show a brain region of decreased glucose metabolism at a time between seizures; this hypometabolic region may correspond to the seizure focus, and PET scan is more sensitive for temporal lobe seizure focus localization compared to epilepsy arising from other brain lobes.
 Single-photon emission computed tomography (SPECT) may show a region of decreased blood flow occurring 40–60 seconds after injection during the seizure; this reduced blood flow region may correspond to the seizure focus.

-Computed tomography (CT) scan is less sensitive than MRI scan for identifying small tumors, vascular malformations, cortical developmental brain malformations, and abnormalities in the medial temporal lobe.
+Computed tomography (CT) scan is less sensitive than MRI scan for identifying small tumors, vascular malformations, cortical developmental brain malformations, and abnormalities in the mesial temporal lobe.
 CT scan is advised in emergencies when the suspected cause of epilepsy may be intracerebral hemorrhage, brain abscess, large cerebral infarction or subdural empyema.
 A person who requires neuroimaging but cannot have an MRI scan due to implanted devices such as a cardiac pacemaker, defibrillator or cochlear implant may receive a CT scan.
 CT scan may better demonstrate calcium containing brain abnormalities causing epilepsy such as in tuberous sclerosis and Sturge–Weber syndrome.